 China A Shares means Renminbi denominated "A" shares in Mainland China based market established in the PRC in 1997.
 On the CIBM, institutional investors (including domestic and overseas institutional investors) trade sovereign, government and corporate bonds.

 Stock Exchange and the Shenzhen Stock Exchange.

-CIBM means the China Interbank Bond Market which is an OTC fixed income means an investment fund which does not during its entire life offer to investors the possibility of requesting the redemption of their shares.
+CIBM means the China Interbank Bond Market which is an OTC fixed income investors the possibility of requesting the redemption of their shares.